aleesteele/imageboard/README.md

 - **Databases**: PostgreSQL, AWS S3

 ## Description
-We made the petition in order to learn about the popular Angular library, and practice generating templates with Handlebars.
+We made the imageboard in order to learn about the popular Angular library, and practice generating templates with Handlebars.